typekit/webfontloader/docs/MODULES.md

 # Modules

-WebFont JS provides a generic module system so that any web font provider may be used.
+WebFont Loader provides a generic module system so that any web font provider may be used.
 The specifics of each provider are documented here.

 ## Google